 while studies show that those who are overweight can put on 5 pounds or more

 during these five festive weeks.
-But you can stay on track by continuing to eat
+We help you stay on track with these smart strategies.

 It's all too easy to lose sight of